Getting an Interview

 I applied through an employee referral.
 The process took 4+ months – interviewed at Bloomberg L.P.
 (New York, NY) in March 2011.

 Almost 12 interviews because there was no job opening at the time.
 The questions, and questioners were indicative of something I would later learn about the culture: people here are aggressive and like to see how you respond to being pushed around.

 Many of the questions were general conversational questions about what I had done before.
 But many of them were clearly attempts to test the thickness of my skin.
 Almost none of the questions were technical.

-Interview Question – "I have no idea how you ever made any money." that really happened View Answer
+- "I have no idea how you ever made any money." that really happened 1 Answer

-I applied through a recruiter and the process took a day - interviewed at Bloomberg L.P. in August 2010.
+I applied online.
+The process took 2 days – interviewed at Bloomberg L.P.
+(New York, NY) in February 2011.

-The process took a day – interviewed at Bloomberg L.P. in August 2010.
+The process took a day – interviewed at Bloomberg L.P.
+(New York, NY) in August 2010.